GoogleCloudPlatform/go-endpoints/README.md

 // Greeting is a datastore entity that represents a single greeting.
 // It also serves as (a part of) a response of GreetingService. type Greeting struct {
+  Key     *datastore.Key `json:"id" datastore:"-"`
-  Id      string    `json:"id,omitempty" datastore:"-"` Author  string    `json:"author"`
+  Author  string         `json:"author"`
-  Content string    `json:"content" datastore:",noindex"`
+  Content string         `json:"content" datastore:",noindex" endpoints:"req"`
   Date    time.Time      `json:"date"`
 }

 // GreetingsList is a response type of GreetingService.List method